-The Group has a number of investments in subsidiary companies.
+The Partnership has a number of investments in subsidiary companies.
 Investments are valued at cost, less allowances for impairment.
 Impairment reviews are performed annually.

-10 Profit and loss of the Company for the year
+10 PROFIT AND LOSS OF THE COMPANY FOR THE YEAR

+The Company is exempt from disclosing a full income statement as allowed by the Companies Act 2006, therefore the profit for the Company for the year is disclosed within this note.

-As permitted by Section 408 of the Companies Act 2006, John Lewis plc has not presented its own income statement or statement of comprehensive income/(expense).
-The result dealt with in the accounts of the Company amounted to £64.7m profit (2017: £545.9m profit).
-During the year an intra-group dividend of £29.5m (2017: £300.0m) was received: £11.5m from JLP Insurance Limited, £10.0m from Waitrose (Jersey) Limited and £8.0m from Waitrose (Guernsey) Limited.
+As permitted by Section 408 of the Companies Act 2006, John Lewis Partnership plc has not presented its own income statement or statement of comprehensive income/(expense).

+The result dealt with in the accounts of the Company amounted to £1.0m profit (2017: £0.8m profit).

-Details of the auditor's remuneration are provided in note 2.4 to the consolidated financial statements of the Group.
+Details of auditor's remuneration are provided in note 2.4 to the Partnership's consolidated financial statements.

-11 Partners
+11 INVESTMENTS